broadinstitute/gatk/scripts/variantstore/gvs-overview.md

 ## Introduction to the Genomic Variant Store pipeline

-The [Genomic Variant Store (GVS)](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/gvs-product-sheet.pdf) was developed by the Data Sciences Platform at the Broad Institute of MIT and Harvard as a solution for variant discovery at scales previously inaccessible to most researchers due to large cohort sizes and high computational and financial costs.
-The GVS is powered by BigQuery and currently supports the creation of joint callsets of up to 100,000 human genomes faster, cheaper, and more reliably than existing solutions.
+The [Genomic Variant Store (GVS)](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/gvs-product-sheet.pdf) was developed by the Data Sciences Platform at the Broad Institute of MIT and Harvard as a solution for variant discovery on a large scale.
+The GVS is powered by BigQuery and creates joint callsets of up to 100,000 human genomes more reliably with decreased time and cost compared to previous solutions.

 The [GVS pipeline](https://github.com/broadinstitute/gatk/blob/rc-vs-483-beta-user-wdl/scripts/variantstore/wdl/GvsJointVariantCalling.wdl) is an open-source, cloud-optimized workflow for joint calling at a large scale using the GVS.
 The workflow takes in up to 100,000 single sample gVCF files and combines them into a variant filtering model driven by machine learning.
 The model is applied to the data, and a sharded joint VCF with variant calls is output.